animais-de-rua/animais-de-rua/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this platform, please send an e-mail to Toni Almeida via [promatik@gmail.com](mailto:promatik@gmail.com).
+If you discover a security vulnerability within this platform, please send an e-mail to António Almeida [promatik@gmail.com](mailto:promatik@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License